This homemade guacamole recipe is so easy to make, and is guaranteed to best dip at the party.

 You can mash your avocado with a fork, but I use the small container of my Ninja Master Prep to make quick work of this step.
 5 short pulses with the Ninja, and my avocado looked like this.

 Don’t throw out the pits!
-You’re going to use those in a minute.
-Set ’em aside.
+You’re going to use those in a minute, so set ’em aside.

 Quickly seed your tomatoes by cutting them in half and squeezing out the seeds.
 Dice the tomatoes and add them to your mashed avocado.